MicrosoftDocs/visualstudio-docs/docs/javascript/npm-package-management.md

    ![Add package.json to your project](../javascript/media/npm-add-package-json.png)

    If you don't see the npm Configuration File listed, Node.js development tools are not installed.
-You can use the Visual Studio Installer to add the **Node.js development workload**.
+You can use the Visual Studio Installer to add the **Node.js development** workload.
 Then repeat the previous step.

 1. Include one or more npm packages in the `dependencies` or `devDependencies` section of *package.json*.
 For example, you might add the following to the file: